AlonsoJAG/armed_people_detection/README.md

 Lines 177 for DMI, 90 for DMC, and 129 for DMD:
     archivo = open("./label/results" + "_video_test" + ".txt", "a")
 ```
+For heuristics, it is also possible to choose between processing videos or using the webcam in real-time.
+These are located on the following lines of code, DMI on line 320, DMC on line 193, and DMD on line 229.
 ```
 Lines 320 for DMI, 193 for DMC, and 229 for DMD:
     #cap = cv2.VideoCapture(0)
     cap = cv2.VideoCapture("./videos_entrada/trasera.mp4")   # <----- Replace with your video directory